-The main partners in the project is Wallenius Marine, KTH Royal Institute of Technology and SSPA.
+The main partners in the development project is Wallenius Marine, KTH Royal Institute of Technology and SSPA.
 The development project was supported by the Swedish Transport Administration, which allocated SEK 32 million during 2019-2022.
 It was an efficient cluster collaboration that draw together experts from the public and private sectors and academia.
-We are not just developing the transportation technology of the future, but also the next generation of engineers.
 Working together, we enable sustainable growth.

 - Wallenius Marine was the project coordinator, owned the concept and was also contributing design and logistics expertise.

 - KTH addressed the challenges within areas such as aerodynamics, sailing mechanics and performance analysis.

 - SSPA contributed with expertise within the development and validation of new testing methods, aerodynamic and hydrodynamic simulation methods and risk simulation.